 Multiple languages

 By default, ApsaraVideo Player SDK for Web supports Chinese and English and automatically switches between Chinese and English based on the language settings of the browser.
-ApsaraVideo Player SDK for Web allows you to customize other languages.
+ApsaraVideo Player SDK for Web allows you to specify custom languages.
 ApsaraVideo Player SDK for Web allows you to play videos in multiple regions based on ApsaraVideo VOD.
 You can play videos stored in regions of Southeast Asia and Europe based on video IDs and playback credentials.

-Usage notes for the language parameter
+Usage notes for the language attribute

 var player = new Aliplayer({